Search All Items

 -

-Caption: "12" Disappearing Gun," c.
+Caption: "A 12" Disappearing Battery," c.
 1915.
-Side view of a coastal defense gun.
+View of a barbette equipped with a 12" disappearing gun.
 Retracting or disappearing guns were a form of artillery developed in the nineteenth century in which heavy artillery guns were placed on rotating carriages that allowed retraction of the weapon after firing, to enable reloading while under enemy fire.

 Date: 1915